 Preventive Maintenance vs Predictive Maintenance

 Preventive maintenance, also referred to as planned maintenance, is based on pre-established time or usage intervals to determine servicing, parts replacement, or the calibration of equipment.
 While the frequency of preventive maintenance intervals can be adjusted based on historical trending, risk tolerance, and other factors, the maintenance tasks performed with each repetition will generally remain unchanged.

-Studies have shown that predictive maintenance saves roughly 8% to 12% over preventive maintenance and up to 40% over reactive maintenance.
+- Studies show savings of approximately 8% to 12% over preventive maintenance and up to 40% over reactive maintenance.

 Predictive Maintenance Software

 Enhancing equipment management relies on advanced software to gather, analyze, and store crucial data for each piece of equipment, and at its core is the Computerized Maintenance Management System (CMMS).

 - Automatically generates alerts and work orders for timely maintenance responses.

 - Serves as a centralized platform for maintenance history, work order management, parts inventory control, asset management, and report generation.

 - In industries where equipment life spans decades, CMMS ensures recording and maintenance of asset history.

 - This data becomes a valuable resource available for review on demand or integration into predictive maintenance algorithms.